oleaamot/nikita-noark5-core/README.md

 In these modes the core uses a in-memory database (H2) instead of a standalone DBMS.
 It should be possible to use both postgres and mysql 'out-of-the-box' in production mode.

+FEEDBACK
+Feedback is greatly appreciated.
+The project has an open ethos and welcomes all forms of feedback.
+The project maintains a mailing list (https://lists.nuug.no/mailman/listinfo/nikita-noark) and issues can be raised via github (https://github.com/HiOA-ABI/nikita-noark5-core/issues).

 NOTE.
 For configuration purposes, take a look at the resources directory of core-webapp for application-*.yml files for setting properties in the various profiles.

 LICENSE NOTE:
-Currently we are using AGPLv3 license, but it should be Apache v2 when finished (depending on integrated libraries).
+Currently we are using AGPLv3 license, but the code should be published as APLv2 when finished (depending on integrated libraries).

 TEST NOTE:
 Re maven.test.skip.
 We are skipping tests as there currently is an issue identifying the logged-in user when running tests.
 I am assuming the security context will have the default anonymous user, but it is in fact null.
 This causes the tests to fail.
 Currently there is no point running tests.

-FINAL NOTE: THIS IS AN EARLY ALPHA RELEASE JUST TO SHARE THE CODEBASE WITH INTERESTED PARTIES AND TO SHOW THE DIRECTION THE PROJECT IS GOING.
-THERE IS NO POINT IN FILING BUGS/ISSUES!

 THANK YOUS:
 Thanks to IntelliJ for an idea license (https://www.jetbrains.com/idea/)